About us

 Executive Director

-Holds a PhD in Public Policies with an investigation on the public repercussions of menstruation for women in Michoacan.
+Holds a PhD in Public Policies with research on the public repercussions of menstruation for women in Michoacan.
 She has a 30-year professional career in the private sector, in public administration and in civil society.
 She was a Board member at Mujeres Aliadas for 10 years, before becoming the Executive Director.

 Ana Briseida Magaña